 - 1. The first step is for the Customer is to submit a KUA New Owner Application for Customer-Owned Renewable Generation Systems and schedule an inspection with KUA. - 2.
-The Customer will also be required sign and complete the appropriate Tier 1, Tier 2 or Tier 3 Interconnection Agreement and the Tri-Party Net Metering Power Purchase Agreement between the Customer, KUA and FMPA. - 3.
+The Customer will also be required to sign a Tri-Party Net Metering Power Purchase Agreement between the Customer, KUA and FMPA. - 3.
 Once all required documentation, applicable agreements, and inspection approvals are completed, KUA will begin assessing the appropriate credits to the customer bill.